FelixdelasPozas/Duplicate-Folders-Finder/readme.md

 - [Repository information](#repository-information)

 # Description
 Little tool to search and list the names and sizes of folders with the same name hanging from the same root in the a directory tree.
+Basically a tool to report duplicates in storage folders that follow some naming rules.

 # Compilation requirements
 ## To build the tool: